How quickly the landscape changes, even when one travels on foot.

 The first few days with a south wind were hot and at times the terrain proved to be tougher for the camels than I expected.
 On Day 1 a few camels stumbled and lost their loads getting to the top of the Taflout Pass pictured above.

-By the next day we had a morning wandering through the cool box canyons and welcome gueltas for which the Immidir is best known.
+By the next day we had a morning wandering through the cool box canyons and welcome gueltas or aguelmam for which the Immidir is best known.
 This place is just behind the Arak Gorge.

 Although there was rock art to be found, what we saw wasn’t really up to the quality and density of the eastern N’Ajjer, Akakus or the Gilf.